 Until a couple of years ago, here in the UK we were all trying to adhere to the Data Protection Act of 1998.
-In May of 2018, new guidelines were implemented known as GDPR (General Data Protection Regulation).
-These rules were created by the EU with particular use with modern technology.
+In May of 2018, new guidelines known as GDPR (General Data Protection Regulation) were implemented .
+These rules were created by the European Union (EU), intended to be implemented particularly with modern technology.

 But given how new these rules were, there was a lot of compliance that companies had to do suddenly.
 This obviously left room for things to go wrong and for breaches to occur.
 Cookies have been a feature of the internet for a long time.
 But some sites and companies found themselves on the wrong side of GDPR compliance with the introduction of new rules.